Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 [1]{#1}

-\paragraph{Authenticated Encryption Modes} As non-AEAD ciphers must be combined with a MAC, we also evaluate which \emph{authenticated} encryption modes are preferred and supported by the servers.
+\paragraph{Authenticated Encryption Modes} As non-AEAD ciphers must be combined with a MAC, we also evaluate which \emph{authenticated} encryption modes the servers prefer and support.
 The numbers for the AEAD modes ChaCha20-Poly1305 (57.64\%) and GCM (8.04\%) are identical to those for encryption modes, as the MAC is already integrated.
-Preference for CTR modes is split into a majority for CTR-EaM (26.14\%) and a minority for CTR-EtM (5.46\%).
-Preference for CBC modes is mostly CBC-EaM (2.37\%), while only a marginal share of servers prefers CBC-EtM (0.09\%).
+Preference for CTR modes is split between a majority for CTR-EaM (26.14\%) and a minority for CTR-EtM (5.46\%).
+Preference for CBC modes is mostly CBC-EaM (2.37\%), while preference for CBC-EtM (0.09\%) is marginal.

-In summary, 57.73\% of all servers prefer an authenticated encryption mode vulnerable to our attacks.
+In summary, \scanPreferred\% of all servers prefer an authenticated encryption mode affected by our attacks.

 Looking at the support for authenticated encryption modes vulnerable to our attacks, we find that 67.58\% of all servers support ChaCha20-Poly1305, while 17.24\% support CBC-EtM.
-In total, 77\% support at least one vulnerable mode, and 7\% support both (these numbers are not shown in the table).
+In total, \scanSupported\% support at least one affected mode.

 \paragraph{SSH Extensions} We also looked at SSH extensions offered by servers before user authentication; see~\autoref{tab:sshextensions}.
 We can see that 76.81\% of all servers send the \texttt{server-sig-algs} extensions to indicate support for better signature schemes for client public key authentication.
-Furthermore, 8.8\% send the \texttt{publickey-hostbound} extension, improving security for multi-hop authentication authentication using SSH agent.
+Furthermore, 8.8\% send the \texttt{publickey-hostbound} extension, improving security for authentication using SSH agent.
 Both extensions provide opportunities for downgrade attacks, as their absence can weaken the strength of the authentication.